Provided here are the course descriptions for the classes offered in the Classical and Medieval Studies Minor.

 A study of the history and circumstances of women in antiquity, including the cultures of Egypt, Mesopotamia, Greece, and Rome.

 Prerequisites: Two (2) PHIL courses at the 1000 - 2000 level, or permission of the instructor.
-The development of Western philosophy in the Greek world from the pre-Socratic philosophers to Plotinus.
-Major emphasis on Socrates, Plato, and Aristotle. (fall)
+Covers development of Western philosophy in the Greek world from the pre-Socratic philosophers to Plotinus.
+Major emphasis is on Socrates, Plato, and Aristotle.

 PHIL 4107/5107 - Classical Political Philosophy (3)